 Current, I = Charge(Q)/Time(t)

-• Flow of charge in closed circuit
+- The flow of charge in a closed circuit.

-• Direction of flow of positive charge (+ve) in the direction of conventional current.
+- The direction of flow of positive charge (+ve) in the direction of conventional current.

 What is an electric charge?